-Here she was, right in front of him, with her nonchalant voice and cold gray eyes.
+Here she was, right in front of him, with her demanding voice and cold grey eyes.
 So different, yet so the same.
-He saw the sadness, saw the disgust, saw the ruthlessness.
+He saw the sadness, the disgust, the ruthlessness.
 She was unforgiving.
-Cinna wanted to run away, to drink until those eyes disappeared from his vision, just as he did six years ago.
-It all came back to him.
-And for one moment, he allowed himself to forget his mask-the role he had to play as impeccably as he can so all the plans they have made all these years will not go to waste.
-He allowed himself one moment to truly feel his hatred; for the Capitol, for the soldiers, for his parents, for himself.
+Cinna wanted to run away, to drink until those eyes disappeared from his vision, just as he did all those years ago.

 "How despicable we must seem to you."

 Cinna didn't want her to shoot him.

 It was all going as planned.
 The associates from District 12 were able to place both Katniss Everdeen and Peeta Mellark in the Games.
 Sure, it was Prim whose name was drawn, but that was just part of it.
 Wouldn't it be too suspicious if it was Katniss' name in that piece of paper?
 They were sure that the girl would sacrifice herself for her younger sister anyway.
 Haymitch was able to encourage the boy to use a romantic angle as his primary strategy.
 Plutarch was able to push enough sponsors to keep the two alive.
 And they were right—of course the Capitol would fall for this bait.

 There was only one more factor.
 One more gamble.
 Would Katniss be able to get both her and Peeta out alive?

 Cinna knew everyone else was hoping, but he knew they didn't feel the way he felt.
 Because he wasn't just rooting for her so the plan will be completed.